 As Myanmar only really opened up to tourists in 2012 it retains a special something that you don’t find in other Southeast Asian countries.
-It’s hard to pinpoint exactly what that ‘something’ is, but I think it is a combination of it being a much less developed country – even in the major cities; the incredibly friendly people who are enthused by the presence of foreigners; and the fact there are still not a huge number of travellers.
+It’s hard to pinpoint exactly what that ‘something’ is, but I think it is a combination of it being a much less developed country – even in the major cities; the incredibly friendly people who are enthused by the presence of foreigners; and the fact there is still not a huge number of travellers.

 Despite the tourism stepping up there is still not a huge amount going on after dark and the streets are often not particularly well lit.
 Unless you’re in a major tourist spot (Inle, Bagan or Yangon), then you’ll probably gravitate back to your hotel fairly early anyway.